Materials for You

 Distributing Girl Rewards

-Girl recognitions arrive in May to your Service Unit Cookie Chair.
+Girl recognitions arrive in May* to your Service Unit Cookie Chair.
 They will contact you to arrange for a safe pick up of these highly anticipated items for your girls.
-Service Units and Troops must confirm arrival of all rewards – just as you do with Initial Orders!
-If there are any missing or damaged items, the Cookies+ Team must be notified via the 2025 Missing or Damaged Recognition Item form by June 15.
+Service Units and Troops must confirm arrival of all rewards.
+If you have not received a pick-up date and time by May 19, please contact your Service Unit Cookie Chair or the Cookies+ Team.

 *Exact dates to be determined.